 - Unlike books or traditional multimedia programs, it allows interactive exploration of a detailed three-dimensional anatomical model.
 Each structure is labeled and described, and can thus be interrogated directly on the screen.
 The advantages of dealing with real anatomy are thus combined with the advantages of learning from a book (associated knowledge).

 - Unlike traditional sources of knowledge, VOXEL-MAN 3D-Navigator presents the radiological manifestation of normal anatomy in the context of three-dimensional anatomy.
 It thus decisively improves the understanding of both X-ray and cross-sectional radiological images.

-The program is based on a high resolution realistic body model that was derived from the cross-sectional images of the Visible Human Project.
+The program is based on a high resolution realistic body model based on the cross-sectional images of the Visible Human.
 It contains about 650 three-dimensional anatomical objects, mostly of the thorax and the abdomen, including nervous and cardiovascular systems.

 The program provides unique reference material not only for medical students, but also for professionals in all medical disciplines involving anatomy and radiology.
 However, also interested non-specialists can explore the inner structure of the human body using the 3D-Navigator.

 The program was first published in 2000, with an improved version published in 2003.